needle-mirror/com.unity.polyspatial.visionos/Documentation~/Glossary.md

+---
+uid: psl-vos-glossary
+---
 # Glossary

 - **PolySpatial Core** (com.unity.polyspatial): The foundational PolySpatial Package, where initialization and all setup begins.
-It performs change tracking and processing, serialization/deserialization, and includes the ShaderGraph to MaterialX converter
+It performs change tracking and processing, serialization/deserialization, and includes the Shader Graph to MaterialX converter

 - **PolySpatial XR** (com.unity.polyspatial.xr): Includes scene validation, capability profiles, building blocks, and coaching UI.
 Adds package dependencies on XRI, AR Foundation, and XR hands.